-The wheel cylinder plays a major role in your car’s drum brake system.
+The wheel cylinder plays a significant role in your car’s drum brake system.

-Its job is to apply the brake shoes onto your brake drums, which in turn, slow down your car.
+Its job is to apply the brake shoes onto your brake drums, which slows down your car.

 This Article Contains